mage-ai/mage-ai/docs/production/compute_resource.md

 Local python exeuctors are running within the same container of Mage web service.
 You can customize the compute resource with the same way mentioned in the [Customize the compute resource of the Mage web service](#customize-the-compute-resource-of-the-mage-web-service) section.

 ### ECS executor
-You can choose to launch separate AWS ECS tasks to executor blocks by specifying block exeuctor_type to be "ecs" in pipeline's metadata.yaml file.
+You can choose to launch separate AWS ECS tasks to executor blocks by specifying block executor_type to be "ecs" in pipeline's metadata.yaml file.

 To customize the compute resource of ECS executor, you can update `cpu` and `memory` the `ecs_config` in project's metadata.yaml file.